mlucchelli/WhatsAI/README.md

 All the necesary code to train your Bot is in the `training.ipynb` file.
 Just run each cell in order.
 If you want to play and fine tune your model, you can execute only the require cells.
-(Ensuring you add the requires imports)
+(Ensuring you add the required imports)

+> **⚠️ Alert**
+>You can download your friends' chat history by following this [guide](https://faq.whatsapp.com/1180414079177245/?locale=et_EE&cms_platform=android)

 ### Step 1: Clean Chats
 - Remove blank lines and unnecessary spaces from chat records.